molgenis/capice-resources/README.md

    10. Update the README regarding [VEP plugins](https://github.com/molgenis/capice#requirements) and the [VEP command](https://github.com/molgenis/capice#vep) if needed.
    11. commit capice files
+### In case of new features:
+1. Clone capice-resources branch on a cluster

+### For both cases continue with:
 2.
    1. Obtain the latest GRCh38 VKGL release from the cluster
    2. Download the latest public GRCh38 [Clinvar](https://ftp.ncbi.nlm.nih.gov/pub/clinvar/vcf_GRCh38/) datasets (please note that these filenames are stored in the train-test and validation VCF, so file dates in the name of the files improves reproducibility).